Brand Monitoring

 How To Prevent Attacks On Your Brand

-1. Monitor Online Mentions: Beyond setting up Google Alerts, use proper brand monitoring tools to track mentions of your brand across social media channels, forums, and blogs to detect phishing attempts and scams early.
+1. Monitor Online Mentions: Go beyond Google Alerts.
+Use brand monitoring tools to track mentions of your brand on social media, forums, and blogs.

-2. Track Domain Registrations: Use tools like CertStream to monitor for new domain registrations that are similar to your brand name (typosquatting).
+2. Track Domain Registrations: Tools like CertStream help monitor for new domain registrations.
+Filter the output to identify typosquatting domains similar your brand’s domain name.

-3. Monitor the Dark Web: Use dark web monitoring services to locate leaked company data, employee credentials, session tokens, planned attacks, and any mentions of your brand.
+3. Monitor the Dark Web: Use dark web monitoring solutions to locate leaked company data, employee credentials, session tokens, planned attacks, and any mentions of your brand.

-5. Add Legal Protection: Ensure your brand name and logos are trademarked, giving you legal grounds to challenge misuse.
+5. Add Legal Protection: Trademark your brand and logos to legally protect against misuse.

 6. Collaborate with External Partners: Work with internet service providers and domain registrars to take down malicious domains.